 T2WG recommends the Commission adopt the three questions and scoring methods outlined in Table 5 to assess equipment viability for very low, low, and medium rigor projects (i.e., projects with incentives less than $100,000).

+CPUC Staff stated: “As noted earlier, the three “viability” questions in table 4 to be unacceptably biased and incomplete.
+The T2WG activity did not spend sufficient time focused on the types of evidence that supports or refutes that the equipment could and would stay in place and satisfy the customer’s requirements for the RUL.
+An expert team should be engaged to develop appropriate instruments to be used for the various tiers of POE.”

 Task 2-3: Evidence of Program Influence

 The second component of POE is evidence of program influence.
 During working group meetings, CPUC staff often referred to this component of POE as asking: “Would the customer continue to operate the existing equipment?”
 In other words, would the customer have continued to operate his or her existing equipment without the technical, financial, or other influence of the program.